cstml/UoB-reverse-polish-notation-calculator/README.md

 # Further License Information

 I do not offer permission or license on this code to be used for other people's submissions for similar assessments.
-Please, don't ust it for your assignment.
+Please, don't use it for your assignment.